Scripter17/url-cleaner/README.md

 #### Environment variables

-There are some things you don't want in the config, like API keys, that are also a pain to repeatedly insert via `--key abc=xyz`.
+There are some things you don't want in the config, like API keys, that are also a pain to repeatedly insert via `--var abc xyz`.
 For this, URL Cleaner does make use of native environment variables.

 - `URL_CLEANER_BYPASS.VIP_API_KEY`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
 Can be overridden with the `bypass.vip-api-key` variable.